dddrrreee/cs240lx-25spr/labs/6-debug-alloc/README.md

      of `ckalloc` and `ckfree` don't change) but add additional methods that take a pointer to a heap structure of some kind.

+  4. Adapt the redzone allocator to Unix so you can quickly drop it in for your regular classes.
+Ideally: run it on some old code and find a bug!